Smart Materials and Structures

-Using advanced fabrication techniques to integrate multifunctional materials into mechatronic devices.
+Using advanced techniques to integrate multifunctional materials and structures into smart mechatronic devices such as sensors, actuators, energy harvester, etc.

-MechaMaTronics refers to Mechanical, Smart Materials and Electronics technologies.
+This multidisciplinary research integrates areas of Mechanical, Smart Materials and Electronics technologies into smart devices.
 This is an extension of the synergy in Mechatronics to include Smart Materials, justified by the latter’s capacity to both enable and limit technology.
-For us, MechaMaTronics additionally differentiates and establishes our Mechatronics programme – and graduates – as global leaders in this multidisciplinary area.
+For us, Smart Materials and Structures differentiates and establishes our Mechatronics programme – and graduates – as global leaders in this multidisciplinary area.

 Current research projects